Reading Data from a Kafka Topic using Confluent Kafka in Python

 You can also find code to write data to a Kafka topic here.

-Install the Python Confluent Kafka Library:
+2. Install the latest version of Python Confluent Kafka Library:

 pip install confluent-kafka